 Side Lying Inner Thigh Banded Leg Lifts

-Bend the elbows at a 90 degree angle so that your arms are paralelle to the ground.
-Reach the arms forward and then bend the elbows and bring the arms towards your chest as you squeeze your upper back.
+Bend the elbows at a 90 degree angle so that your arms are parallel to the ground.
+Reach the arms forward and then bend the elbows and bring the arms toward your chest as you squeeze your upper back.
 This works the medial deltoid, rear deltoid, scapula, and biceps.
 Repeat 10 times.